-The Under-Voltage (UV) input trip point can be programmed through an external resistor divider to monitor the input voltage.
+The Under-Voltage (UV) input trip point can be programmed through an external resistor divider to monitor the input voltage, when the Pl2125 is used in ground referenced applications.
 The UV comparator initiates a fault condition and pulls the \overline{FT} pin low, when UV falls below the Under-Voltage Falling Threshold.
-If the PI2123 is configured in a floating application, where the GND pin is connected to the input voltage, the UV pin cannot detect the input voltage.
+If the Pl2125 is configured in a floating application, where the GND pin is connected to the input voltage, as shown in Fig 23, the UV pin cannot detect the input voltage.
 In this case, the UV pin should be disabled by connecting it to the VC pin.